Jack251970/Math-Editor/Localization/README.md

 Localize.Editor_Localization_Demo_Value_With_Keys(firstName, lastName);
 ```

-If you would like to add summary for functions of localization strings, you need to comment strings in xaml files like this:
+If you would like to add summary for functions of localization strings, you need to comment strings in axaml files like this:
 ```xml
 <!--
 <summary>Demo name</summary>